 "Senecio" was published by Dali's Lovechild in 2016.
 Dali's Lovechild is currently in hiatus but hopefully their publishers will bring it back, because it fills a need for literary surrealism.
-"Senecio" is an ekphrastic poem, inspired by the Paul Klee painting of the same name, found here: Senecio, by Paul Klee.
-And "Claire de Lune" was playing on a replay loop in my head while writing it.
-Enjoy!
+"Senecio" is inspired by the Paul Klee painting of the same name.
+"Claire de Lune" was playing on a replay loop in my head while writing it.

 No one told me who you were.
 But bee's tongues